- Nick Train aims to invest in successful companies that have stood the test of time

 The duo and their team spend lots of their time reading, learning and compiling information on companies they own shares in and those on their watchlist.
 They’ve created a truly unique environment for staff, which includes a library within the office.
 They tend not to recruit experienced people, preferring to train and develop graduates who can be moulded into the Lindsell Train way of thinking.

 The managers look for companies with the potential to thrive for decades, or even centuries, so it’s important companies have high governance standards, and manage their environmental and social impacts well.
 Analysis of environmental, social and governance (ESG) factors is therefore a natural part of their investment process.

 Their focus on high-quality companies means they don’t invest in industries that require large amounts of capital, such as energy, commodities and mining.
 They also avoid industries they think are detrimental to society and, as a result, potentially exposed to regulation or litigation, including tobacco, gambling and arms manufacturers.

 The fund is available to HL clients for an ongoing annual charge of 0.49%, which is 0.15% lower than the standard ongoing charge of 0.64%.
-We think this is a reasonable price to access Train’s best UK-focused ideas.
 The HL platform fee of up to 0.45% per year also applies.

-It’s normal for investment styles to go in and out of favour.
-That’s why we suggest investors build diversified portfolios with exposure to a variety of investment styles, sectors, countries and asset classes.
+Investments go in and out of favour, that’s why we suggest investors build diversified portfolios with exposure to a variety of styles, sectors, countries and asset classes.
 Plus, you should regularly review your investments to make sure they continue to meet your needs and objectives.